 Learning “mental tricks” meant that I could overcome the mental blocks holding back my progress like:

-- This injury also lead me to write my first book “Pro Mental Game” over a decade later so I could share the hidden mental tricks for accelerated improvement.
+This injury also lead me to write my first book “Pro Mental Game” over a decade later so I could share the unspoken mental tricks for accelerated improvement.